seiresgh/GridPhoto/README.md

 I only tested it with visual studio code on windows.

 Note that the web server and the folder needs to be on the same machine so that it has access.
+Although the folder can be a mapped network drive.

-How to use:
+# How to use:
 Download all the files.
 Run the python script with visual studio code ( or other python ide).
 Make sure you have all the required components.